Avitra2002/Spatial_design/exercise_4/README.md

 ## AI Powered Design Project
 In this project we were challenged to reimagine an iconic design to evolving conditions and contexts.
-By altering classic design, we had to explore how shift in time, society, technology, environment and spatial dynamics can impact and transform design relevance.
+By altering classic design, we had to explore how shift in time, society, technology, environment and spatial dynamics can impact and transform design relevance and imagine it using generative AI.

 ### Group Members
 1) KIATKONGCHAYIN AKRAPONG (HIN)